 - Are there any other preferences, guidelines, or restrictions (e.g., must use existing brand colors)?

-Step 2: Choose a budget
+Step 2: Figure out your budget

 Like any type of design, logos are not a commodity.
 The value of a memorable and timeless trademark cannot be calculated by how many hours it takes to create it.
-Investing in a logo (and a brand identity to go with it) is one of the most important first steps you can take when building a brand.

 “But I can get a logo cheaper than that!”